DanielJBrett/GitHub-Workshop-Sample-Project/README.md

 # GitHub-Workshop-Sample-Project
 This is where we are going to learn about all kinds of neat things about GitHub!
+Exciting!